 However, unlike the United States, where doctors can prescribe cannabis as a treatment for all kinds of ailments, it is much more difficult to get a prescription for cannabis in a country with such strict drug laws as Finland has.
 Though there are many high ranking officials who have come out in support of medical marijuana use, its use is still met with contempt by many of the bureaucrats working in health care.
 Medical marijuana is approved for use only when it has been proven that commonly accepted medications have effectively failed to help the patient.

 As a consequence, there are very few people in the country who are legally allowed to possess and use the plant.

-Is It O.K. to Smoke Weed in Finland?
+Is It O.K. to Smoke Weed?

 Getting caught smoking in public will land the offender a fine.
 That's not so bad, but the downside is that it gives police a reason to search the homes of anyone caught smoking or in possession of any plants, growing materials, paraphernalia, or anything else that might give them reasonable suspicion of illegal activities.

 Those offenses can add up quickly, and, depending on what police find in the home, the small fine for possession can suddenly turn into a large fine, possible jail time, and probation.

 Due to the stiffness of international drug laws, it's not at all advisable to travel into the country with marijuana, even with a medical prescription from home, unless the transport has somehow been officially approved by Finnish authorities beforehand.

 Can You Grow Your Own?